Mattc33/Necronomicon/Necronomicon.md

 > - 200% increased critical strike chance per power charge

 *Please note that minions has 3 charges max by default unless overridden by a specific mechanic*

 ---

-### Raise Spectre and Desecrate (How to raise high level spectre easier)

-1. Have the spectre you want to raise already summoned
-2. Going into a higher tier/lvl map and desecrating
-3. As long as the map mod did not roll "area is inhabited by x mod" the spectre you have already summoned should show up.
-For example if you roll "area is inhabited by animals" and the spectre your going for is not an animal it will not spawn via desecrate.

-For example: Raise flame sentinel in eternal lab -> open a t16 map -> spam desecrate -> flame sentinel corspes should show up -> enjoy your facerolling T16 spectre

-* Make sure to have at least a level 19 desecrate so the corpse level will guaranteed to match with the high level zone area
-* There are some maps that can't seem to spawn certain mobs I guess this is tied to tilesets?
-* Other summoners have noted T16 maps can mostly spawn anything
-* One tip is to link Desecrate to Spell echo, you will summon double the amount of corspes at a time making this process much faster

----